THE HISTORY OF HICKORY FLAT SCHOOL

 In addition to the schools I have discussed, there are two more schools that have been a part of Hickory Flat's history.
 In 1909, because of a dispute, a subscription school was organized.
 This was the Brantley Graded School Company and the trustees were F. M. Ross, H. Powell, and J. J. White.
 Stock in this venture was sold at $2 per share and the school was located about where James Cox's house was.
 This information was obtained from the town Library and I could find nothing else about this school.
 In 1898 the National College of Telegraphy was organized.
 H. E. Blakeslee was manager and Miss Mamie Simpson was principal in charge.
 During this time Mr. Blakeslee was editing a weekly newspaper the Vidette and continued his paper for 15 years until he was elected a representative from Benton County and moved to Jackson.

-A couple of whimsical stories have also been brought to my attention and I feel that I have to share them with you.
-These stories may be a little incriminating to some who are in the
+and I feel that I have to share them with you.
+These stories may be a

-audience today and first let me say that my sources are valid.
-But, I believe good reporters never reveal their sources, and let me say now that the buck stops there, not here.
+let me say that my sources are valid.
+But, I believe good reporters

 At the risk of giving the present students ideas, I'll mention the strike that some of the students in the class of '37 staged.
 It seems that the basketball coach, Mr. Frank Davis, had not been reelected by the trustees for the next year.
 The students took issue with this and staged the strike in support of Mr. Davis and even walked a picket line in front of the building.
 This attracted wide media coverage and reporters from a Memphis newspaper came and interviewed some of the students, and according to my source they were pictured in the Memphis paper.
 If anyone is interested in more details concerning the strike, I think Mr. Morris Mann could probably fill you in on some more of the details.

-There's the story of the scrambled eggs on the school bus.
-This happened after T-model Ford trucks with frame beds built for them replaced the covered wagons used for student
+the school bus.
+This happened after T-model Ford trucks with frame beds

 Up to now, I have reflected on the past happenings of our school history.
 But we are here, now, in the present and about to start the second century of the existence of Hickory Flat School.
 As I look back on the 41 years that I have vested in this place, I see changes that I would and should have made.
 I believe that is true of each of you.
 I never look back with regrets of being where I am right now.
 I am proud of the Hickory Flat School heritage that is mine and I appreciate having the opportunity to be associated with so many of you as my students during the 28 years I have taught here.
 Thank you for just putting up with me and for being a part of my life.
 My rewards as a teacher come when I see your successes and your accomplishments in life and when I see you becoming productive citizens and leaders in your communities, your churches, your places of employment, and your families.